Perry Moore: Early life

-Born on November 4, 1971, in Richmond, Virginia, to Nancy Norris Moore and William, Vietnam War veteran and Bronze Star recipient.
+Born on November 4, 1971, in Richmond, Virginia, to Nancy Norris Moore and William Perry Moore III, a Vietnam War veteran and Bronze Star recipient.
 Moore grew up in Virginia Beach, Virginia, with two sisters, Jane and Elizabeth, and graduated high school from Norfolk Academy in 1990, where he was a student leader and athlete.
 Perry won several academic awards including recognition for excellence in public speaking.
 His classmates universally recognized Perry as a very popular student who always made everyone feel included, especially those who seemed to feel outcast.
 He graduated from the University of Virginia in 1994, and while in college interned at the Virginia Film Festival.
 He also served as an intern in the White House and at the Metro-Goldwyn-Mayer studios in New York City.

 He worked on the production team for The Rosie O'Donnell Show, then joined Walden Media (a media production company created by conservative billionaire Phillip Anschutz to produce family-friendly movies, documentaries, and television programs).
-He was the executive in charge of production for the film I Am David, an adaptation the Anne Holm novel North to Freedom.
+He was the executive in charge of production for the film I Am David, an adaptation of the Anne Holm novel North to Freedom.